 DAY 6-7: IPOH

-On the 6th day of your Malaysia itinerary, it’s time to travel to Ipoh Town.
+On day 6 of your Malaysia itinerary, it’s time to travel to Ipoh Town.
 Dubbed the underrated version of Penang, Ipoh is a small, sleepy town located in the state of Perak.

 The streets are lined with almost run-down buildings but the colorful street arts have helped a lot to revive the town.